Tsimane - Pluma Lodge

 Pluma Lodge Lit Up at Night

-Pluma Lodge is a comfortable jungle lodge built from sustainable wood cut from the nearby jungle.
-The Lodge has eight bedrooms.
-The Lodge has a great room area for dining and gathering, a massage room, free Wi-Fi, free laundry service, and a small fly shop is onsite.
+Pluma Lodge is a cozy jungle retreat constructed from sustainable wood from the nearby jungle.
+The Lodge features a spacious dining and gathering area, a massage room, complimentary Wi-Fi, free daily laundry service, and a small fly shop onsite.

 Queen Bed with Mosquito Netting and Native Wooden Paneling